cjdbarlow/Part-One/drug_approval_process.md

 ###Research
 Drug trials are approved for research purposes under two schemes:

 1. Clinical Trials Exemption
-  Drugs must be evaluated by an expert committee to evaluate all aspecs of pharmacology, toxicology, mutagenicity, teratogenicity, organ dysfunction, and other side-effects
+  Drugs must be evaluated by an expert committee to evaluate all aspects of pharmacology, toxicology, mutagenicity, teratogenicity, organ dysfunction, and other side-effects.
 2. Clinical Trials Notification
-  A drug which has been approved in another nation with similarly stringent requirements (New Zealand, Netherlands, UK, Sweden, US) may be used in a trial with oversight by a local ethics committee
+  A drug which has been approved in another nation with similarly stringent requirements (New Zealand, Netherlands, UK, Sweden, US) may be used in a trial with oversight by a local ethics committee.

 ###Clinical Use
-The TGA classifies medicines into multiple types[^2].
+The TGA classifies medicines into:

-####Registered Medicines
+* **Registered Medicines**
 Assessed by the TGA for quality, safety, and efficacy.
     * All prescription (high-risk) medicines.
 Assessed on:
         * **Quality**
             * Composition of drug substance
             * Batch consistency
             * Stability data
             * Sterility data (if applicable)
             * Impurities
         * **Non-clinical**
             * Pharmacology data
             * Toxicology data
         * **Clinical**
             * Efficacy: results of clinical trials
     * Most OTC (low-risk) medicines
     * Some complementary medicines

-####Listed Medicines
+* **Listed Medicines**
 Assessed by the TGA for quality, safety, but not efficacy.
     * Some OTC medicines
     * Most complementary medicines

 ##Phases of Drug Development
 ###"Phase 0"